Nahteee/Pet_Adoption_Centre_Website_SDP/README.md

 5. View submitted applications and their status

 **TODO**
-1. View finished centre page as member //in progress
+1. View finished centre page as member
-2. Edit page details as centre owner
+2. Edit page details as centre owner //in progress, unfinished
 3. Centre page comments

 **CHANGES TO DATABASE**